tomharrison/smugimg/README.md

 # SmugImg: SmugMug photo URLs at any given size.

-SmugImg parses GUIDs to photos at SmugMug, as is then able to generate a URL to your image at any given size.
+SmugImg parses GUIDs to photos at SmugMug, and is then able to generate a URL to your image at any given size.

 This gem is a bit of reusable logic that I'm extracting from my [personal site](http://www.thetomharrison.com).